-- Both processes involve inspection and review of deliverables.
+- Both processes involve the inspection and review of deliverables.

 The following are a few differences between the control quality and validate scope processes:

-- Control quality checks whether the product is produced in the right way, and validate scope is concerned with producing the right product.
+- Control quality checks if the product was developed in the right way, and validate scope is concerned with building the right product.

-- The control quality process is performed to ensure that product is ready to be delivered while validate scope process gets the formal acceptance from the client after delivering the product.
+- The control quality process ensures that the product is ready for delivery while the validate scope process gets the formal acceptance from the client.

 - Control quality is performed during the project execution, and validate scope is usually performed at the end of the phase or project.